baulk/baulk/ReadMe.md

 ## Baulk Usage and Details

+The baulk command is the core of the Baulk package manager, which implements functions such as installation, upgrade, and uninstallation of various reports.
 The command line parameters of baulk are roughly divided into three parts.
 The first part is `option`, which is used to specify or set some variables; the second part is `command`, which is the baulk subcommand, including installation and uninstallation, upgrade, update, freeze, unfreeze, etc. Command; the third part is the args following the command.

 ```txt
 baulk - Minimal Package Manager for Windows